klust/SupercomputersForStarters/docs/9_Conclusions/index.md

 It is also important to learn to use the software packages efficiently, with a balance between execution efficiency and time-to-solution.
 Most packages, and this is even more true for the free ones, have no auto-tune facility.
-Users need to do that work instead.
+Users need to do that work instead, which implies that you also need some understanding of the computer that you are using.
 For a numerical simulation it is also important to understand the limits of the models (accuracy-wise) and of the numerics.
 Asking for more precision than makes sense given the errors in the model and the stability of the numerical